Ferrand's pushouts for algebraic spaces: Affine Ferrand pushouts

 \subsection{Terminology}

-A pushout datum $\calP=(T;Y,Z)$ is called {\em Ferrand's} if $T\to Y$ is affine and $T\to Z$ is a closed immersion.
-If the pushout $X=\coprod\calP$ exists and the morphisms $Y\to X$ and $Z\to X$ are affine then we say that $X$ is {\em Ferrand's pushout} and the Ferrand's pushout datum $\calP$ is {\em effective}.
+A pushout datum $\calP=(T;Y,Z)$ is called {\em Ferrand} if $T\to Y$ is affine and $T\to Z$ is a closed immersion.
+In the category of schemes such pushouts were introduced and studied extensively by D. Ferrand \cite{Fer}.
+If the pushout $X=\coprod\calP$ exists and the morphisms $Y\to X$ and $Z\to X$ are affine then we say that $X$ is a {\em Ferrand pushout} and the Ferrand pushout datum $\calP$ is {\em effective}.

-If all components of a Ferrand's pushout datum $\calP$ are affine over an algebraic space $S$ then we say that $\calP$ is an {\em $S$-affine Ferrand's pushout datum} and $X=\coprod^{S^\aff}\calP$ is an {\em $S$-affine Ferrand's pushout}.
-We will prove in Corollary~\ref{fercor1.5} that $X=\coprod\calP$, so it is, in fact, Ferrand's pushout of $\calP$, but we have to distinguish the two notions until then.
+If all components of a Ferrand pushout datum $\calP$ are affine then we say that $\calP$ is an {\em affine Ferrand pushout datum} and $X=\coprod^{\aff}\calP$ is the {\em affine Ferrand pushout}.
+We will prove in Theorem~\ref{lem:affpushispush} that $X=\coprod\calP$, so it is, in fact, Ferrand pushout of $\calP$, but we have to distinguish the two notions until then.